 Today, more people are gaining access to basic health care and our country has some of the best nurses, physicians, and hospitals in the world.
 At the same time, too many mothers and fathers are still paying more and more for health care while getting less and less, working even harder to get by when the next health bill could set them even further back.
 I've met with numerous local residents who are facing rising premiums, deductibles, and bureaucratic obstacles from both the government and their insurance companies.
 Meanwhile, many seniors on fixed incomes are paying higher costs and are worried about the future of the Medicare guarantee.

-As a doctor, I took an oath to care for the well-being of my patients.
-As the Chief Medical Officer for Sacramento County, I fought to deliver quality healthcare to thousands of residents.
-As a Congressman, I am working with my colleagues to prioritize patient care, lower health care costs, and protect Medicare for our seniors.
+We can meet these challenges, but both parties have to do a better job of taking the politics out of health care and start focusing on solutions.
+As the former Chief Medical Officer for Sacramento County, I did just that by fighting to deliver quality health care to thousands of residents.
+That's why I'm working with my colleagues to prioritize patient care, lower health care costs, and protect Medicare for our seniors.